 Junction Night Market

 Toronto’s Junction neighbourhood has its very own summer night market celebrating the local community.
-This year’s event is happening on July 22 from 7 to 11 p.m. at Pacific Avenue, just north Dundas Street West.
-You can buy food, beer and cider for just $5 a pop and all the proceeds go to help members of the community access fresh and healthy food through local food programs.
+This year’s event is happening at Pacific Avenue, just north Dundas Street West.
+You can buy food, beer and cider for around $5 a pop and all the proceeds go to help members of the community access fresh and healthy food through local food programs.
 This is a laid-back, family-friendly summer event and a great way to get to know a new neighbourhood if you don’t spend much time in the Junction.
+Dates for 2019 TBD.

 04 of 05